Norfolk State takes on Maryland-Eastern Shore in MEAC Tournament

 BOTTOM LINE: Norfolk State plays in the MEAC Tournament against Maryland-Eastern Shore.

-Norfolk State’s average of 5.6 made 3-pointers per game is 1.7 fewer made shots on average than the 7.3 per game Maryland-Eastern Shore gives up.
-Maryland-Eastern Shore averages 67.3 points per game, 2.2 fewer than the 69.5 Norfolk State gives up to opponents.
+Norfolk State’s average of 5.6 made 3-pointers per game is 1.7 fewer made shots on average than the 7.3 per game Maryland-Eastern Shore allows.
+Maryland-Eastern Shore averages 6.6 made 3-pointers per game this season, 1.4 fewer made shots on average than the 8.0 per game Norfolk State allows.

 The teams meet for the third time this season.
-The Spartans won 75-63 in the last matchup on Feb.
-15. Brian Moore Jr. led the Spartans with 17 points, and Evan Johnson led the Hawks with 21 points.
+Norfolk State won 75-63 in the last matchup on Feb.
+15. Brian Moore Jr. led Norfolk State with 17 points, and Evan Johnson led Maryland-Eastern Shore with 21 points.

-TOP PERFORMERS: Sin’Cere McMahon is shooting 29.1% from beyond the arc with 1.1 made 3-pointers per game for the Spartans, while averaging 5.8 points.
-Moore is shooting 55.7% and averaging 20.1 points over the past 10 games.
+TOP PERFORMERS: Moore is scoring 19.0 points per game and averaging 3.7 rebounds for the Spartans.
+Terrance Jones is averaging 1.1 made 3-pointers over the last 10 games.

-Ketron Shaw is scoring 18.0 points per game and averaging 5.9 rebounds for the Hawks.
-Johnson is averaging 2.5 made 3-pointers over the last 10 games.
+Ketron Shaw is scoring 18.0 points per game with 5.9 rebounds and 3.1 assists for the Hawks.
+Johnson is averaging 16.0 points and 2.7 rebounds while shooting 42.6% over the past 10 games.

 LAST 10 GAMES: Spartans: 8-2, averaging 81.5 points, 31.9 rebounds, 15.1 assists, 7.0 steals and 3.2 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 73.9 points per game.